maapteh/sandbox-graphql/internals/wiki/index.md

-# GraphQL Workshop
+# GraphQL Workshop Tutorial

-Welcome to the GraphQL tutorial.
-This purpose of this tutorial is to get you up and running with GraphQL.
-And to introduce the most important concepts of implementing GraphQL and using it in applications.
+Welcome to the tutorial accompanying the GraphQL workshop.
+This purpose of this tutorial is to get you up and running with GraphQL andnd to introduce the most important concepts of using GraphQL.

-In this tutorial you'll build a small application from the ground up.
-Each chapter has one ore more assignments, and they conclude with possible solutions.
+There are 3 parts to this tutorial:

+-   Fundamentals: Chapters with assignments to step-by-step build a GraphQL api and web application, including solutions
+-   Testing: Explains 3 possible testing strategies
+-   Final Project: A final assignment to build a SpaceX application, including solutions

 To get the most out of this workshop we recommend solving the assignments on your own, and using the solutions as comparison or if you're really stuck .
 The workshop presentation together with the information in the chapters contain everything you need to solve the assignments.

+Some programming experience in C-style languages (JS, TS, Java, etc.) is required.
+In this tutorial we use TypesScript, we try to explain the syntax and keep it simple as we go along.
+But you might have to lookup a TypeScript API if certain code looks unfamiliar.

-If you can't solve the assignments, we still encourage you to follow along and learn about GraphQL by reviewing the chapter solutions.
+If you get stuck or can't solve an assignment, we still encourage you to follow along and learn about GraphQL by reviewing the chapter solutions.

-Each chapter builds on the previous, so you can start at any chapter by checking out the solution branch of the previous chapter.

 ## Pre-requisties